Vladimir Olgerdovich: Prince of Kiev

-After the battle of Blue Waters in 1362, the Principality of Kiev was attached to the Grand Duchy of Lithuania.
+After the Battle of Blue Waters in 1362, the Principality of Kiev was attached to the Grand Duchy of Lithuania.
 It is believed that Vladimir was installed in Kiev right after the battle and replaced Fiodor of Kiev.
 Vladimir conducted independent politics and minted his own coins.
 Initially the coins were heavily influenced by the numismatic traditions of the Golden Horde and copied symbolism from coins minted by Khans Jani Beg and Muhammad Bolak.
 However, later the coins replaced the Tatar symbols (i.e. tamga) with letter K (for Kiev) and a cross (for Eastern Orthodox faith).
 This could indicate that for a while the Principality still had to pay tribute to the Horde.
 These were the first coins minted in the territory of the Grand Duchy of Lithuania.

 In late 1384, Vladimir's troops detained Dionysius, the a metropolitan bishop, who died in captivity a year later.
-This was part of the power struggle between Dionysius, Pimen, and Cyprian for the title of Metropolitan of Moscow.
+This was part of the power struggle between Dionysius, Pimen, and Cyprian for the title of Metropolitan of Kiev and all Rus' (which at that time had residence in Moscow).